Doctor with a young patient

 Can we keep using the steroid cream?

-For flares, yes — short courses are usually fine.
-The work I do reduces the need over time.
+For flares, yes, short courses are usually fine.
+The work I do reduces how often you need it.
 It's not an either/or.

 Ready to talk it through?